Find Affordable College Courses

 Cincinnati, OH

-Fortis College - Cincinnati came in at #8 in this year’s edition of the Most Popular Precision Metal Working Undergraduate Certificate Schools in Ohio ranking.
-Located in the suburb of Cincinnati, Fortis College - Cincinnati is a private for-profit school with a small student population.
+With a ranking of #8, Fortis College - Cincinnati did quite well on this year’s most popular schools for precision metal working students working on their undergraduate certificate.
+Located in the large suburb of Cincinnati, Fortis College - Cincinnati is a private for-profit college with a small student population.

 Precision Metal Working majors at Fortis College - Cincinnati take out an average of $16,383 in student loans while working on their Undergraduate Certificate.